 single clear fix.

 I asked about it on StackExchange, and after some debugging, we determined that it was being started by Spotlight, OS X’s filesystem search feature.
-I’ve reigned in the paths and file types that Spotlight is allowed to index, and it seems happier so far.
-Fingers crossed!
+I’ve reined in the paths and file types that Spotlight is allowed to index, but that hasn’t fixed it.